Feuerhamster/mailform/README.md

 ### Fields
 Whether as formular data or json, the fields are the same.

 - `from` *optional* | The email address of the sender.
-If this filed is not set, the "from" field of your target will be used.
+This field is used as reply-to field of the email.
+  This field is NOT used as from field of the email to prevent email spoofing.
+See SPF (Sender Policy Framework) for further information.
 - `firstName` *optional* | A classic first name filed which will be attached to the "from" field of the email.
 - `lastName` *optional* | A classic last name filed which will be attached to the "from" field of the email.
 - `subject` *required* | The email subject.